How to Listen to Music as a Hobby - My Hobby is Music

 Active Listening - occurs when a person is fully engaged in the listening process.
 Focused activity, voluntary, intentional, mental understanding.

 A great example of "passive listening" is when you are in a supermarket.
 Music is in the background and we hear it, but we are not listening to it.
-I don’t think I’ve ever heard a person in a supermarket stop, look up at the speakers and say “that’s a really nice tune“.
+I don’t think I’ve ever heard a person in a supermarket stop, look up at the speakers and say “that’s a nice tune“.
 It just doesn’t happen!

 Listen to Music on Good Equipment!